 Instructions

 - Ripen the cream by letting it stand at room temperature for 4 to 6 hours.
 It will thicken and become mildly sour.
 This helps to give the butter a mild, good taste.
-Cool cream again in refrigerator for about an hour.
+Cool cream again in the refrigerator for about an hour.2 pints heavy cream

 - Pour off the buttermilk.